LiviuSosu/Protocol-Buffer-Vs-Newtonsoft.Json/README.md

 ---

-Right now all you have to do is to run the solution and two methods will be called:
+Right now, all you have to do is to run the solution and two methods will be called:
 > SerializeProtoBuff(dataSize)
   and
->SerializeJson(dataSize)
+> SerializeJson(dataSize)

 We will skip showing how to utilize the NewtonSoft.Json library.